skt2020/skt2020/README.md

 -->

 ![Design and Development](https://github.com/skt2020/skt2020/blob/main/github_banner.png)

-###👋
-#I'M Suryansh Trivedi
+##I'M Suryansh Trivedi
-Hello!
+#Hello!
 I'm Suryansh, an UG Computer Science Student in Indore, IND.
 I love creating things that live on the Cloud or Internet, whether that be websites, applications, or anything in between.
 I always try to automate products and make it's experiences performant.

 ## Skills and Experience
 * ⚛ React